Welcome to Quotation Check – The UK’s leading guide to building costs and charges.

-Some councils will allow you to choose your own contractor to complete the work once permission has been granted.
-You might be given a list of approved contractors to choose from.
+Some council authorities will allow you to choose your own contractor to complete the work once permission has been granted.
+Or, you might be given a list of approved contractors to choose from.
 Every council has different a different policy, we know because we contacted many of them.

 The key factors affecting the price are:

-- Whether you want to extend an existing dropped kerb or have a new installation
+- Whether you want to extend an existing dropped kerb or require a new one

 Depending on the circumstances, you may have some hurdles to overcome with planning permission.
 Listed buildings will almost certainly be held up by the planning application process.
 Also, if you are converting a garden to a driveway then this could be classed as “change of use” and will require additional planning permission consideration.

 The type of road adjacent to the kerb is also a factor in planning permission as road safety is a key factor.

 As the purpose of this website is to provide price examples for various building jobs, we have created a table based on an average of the prices we sourced.